dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 **Layering.** Transports are often constructed in layer-by-layer regime, as depicted in [**Figure 2**](#Figure-Disconnect) below.
 In this regime, each sender is allowed one message per layer, and a message may refer only to messages in the layer preceding it.
-Layering is done so as to regulate transmissions and saturate network capacity, and has been demonstrated effective by various projects, including [Blockmania](https://arxiv.org/abs/1809.01620), [Aleph](https://arxiv.org/pdf/1908.05156.pdf), and
+Layering is done so as to regulate transmissions and saturate network capacity, and has been demonstrated to be highly effective by various projects, including [Blockmania](https://arxiv.org/abs/1809.01620), [Aleph](https://arxiv.org/pdf/1908.05156.pdf), and